fastdatascience/drug_named_entity_recognition/README.md

 It also doesn't find short code names of drugs, such as abbreviations commonly used in medicine, such as "Ceph" for "Cephradin" - as these are highly ambiguous.

+It also returns the chemical formula, SMILES representation, and molecular weight of a drug if that information is available.

 # 💻Installing Drug Named Entity Recognition Python package

 You can install Drug Named Entity Recognition from [PyPI](https://pypi.org/project/drug-named-entity-recognition).